elipapa/markdown-cv/index.md

 ## Summary

-Quality Assurance Analyst with more than 1 year expertise in a fast-paced SaaS startup with quick application development life cycles.
+Quality Assurance with more than 2 years expertise in a fast-paced SaaS startup with quick application development life cycles.
 I am creating test cases to make better documentation for product, testing product manually, and create automation code to maintain product quality.

 ## Work Experience

 `December 2019 - now`
-__Quality Assurance Analyst, Mekari__
+__Quality Assurance, Mekari__

 - Create test cases
 - Communicating with the IT and Products teams